 (3) In subsection (1) prescribed means prescribed by regulations.

-19. Further provisions as to taking over of matters
+19. Taking over matters under s.
+11 or 13, manner of

 (1) For the purposes of sections 11(1)(b) and 13(b) the Director takes over a prosecution or appeal by giving notice in writing that the Director has taken over the matter —